stuerp/foo_vis_spectrum_analyzer/README.md

 v0.5.2.0, 2024-xx-xx

 * Improved: Added fall-back case for pre-Windows 10 1903 versions.
 Completely untested.
-Your mileage may vary...
+Your mileage may vary.
 * Improved: Hardened the reading and writing of the configuration.
 * Improved: Various minor tweaks with focus on stability and future expandability:
   * The graph is drawn completely even when there is no track playing.